Lumbar Spinal Stenosis

-You may be considered a candidate for surgery if:
+A patient may be considered a candidate for surgery if:

-- You have difficulty standing or walking;
+- Difficulty standing or walking;

 - Medications and physical therapy are not effective;

-- You are in reasonably good health.
+- The patient is in reasonably good health.

-There are several different surgical procedures that can be utilized, the choice of which is influenced by the severity of your case.
+There are several different surgical procedures that can be utilized, the choice of which is influenced by the severity of the case.
 In a small percentage of patients, spinal instability may require that spinal fusion be performed — this decision generally is determined prior to surgery.
 Spinal fusion is an operation that creates a solid union between two or more vertebrae.
 Spinal fusion may assist in strengthening and stabilizing the spine, and may thereby help to alleviate severe and chronic back pain.

 The most common surgery in the lumbar spine is called decompressive laminectomy, in which the laminae (roof) of the vertebrae are removed to create more space for the nerves.
-A neurosurgeon may perform a laminectomy with or without fusing vertebrae, or removing part of a disk.
+A neurosurgeon may perform a laminectomy with or without fusing vertebrae or removing part of a disk.
 A spinal fusion with or without spinal instrumentation may be used to enhance fusion and support unstable areas of the spine.